peredovitch/revue-de-presse-embed/README.md

 # revue-de-presse-embed
 Embed external articles in a compact, readable preview with zoom and smart cropping.

-A minimalist but polished Wordpress plugin to nicely and ethically embed press articles (or any web page) in WP posts, encouraging outgoing traffic to the original source - usable in press reviews or similar contexts to provide a well-integrated, fine-tuned preview of the quoted piece.
+A minimalist but polished WordPress plugin to nicely and ethically embed press articles (or any web page) in WP posts, encouraging outgoing traffic to the original source - usable in press reviews or similar contexts to provide a well-integrated, fine-tuned preview of the quoted piece.
 The plugin conveniently provides both a shortcode and a Gutenberg block, with ability to adjust margin, width, height, scaling and offset within a 5-language UI (English, French, German, Italian and Spanish) or as shortcode parameters.

 ## Overview